OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/project-init/overview.md

 Consequently, Jim Brannon's GitHub repository contains the latest version of the code, marked as version 13.10.
 The latest StateCU version on the CDSS website as of Dec 31, 2016, is 13.03.

-OWF is establishing a more comprehensive StateCU repository and development environment as part of the OpenCDSS effort, in particular to establish a development environment that can support multiple developers.
+The OpenCDSS project, led by OWF, is establishing a more comprehensive StateCU repository and development environment, in particular to establish a development environment that can support multiple developers.
-Consequently, the code from Jim Brannon's repository was migrated to the OWF private repository named `cdss-app-statecu-fortran`, retaining the brief code history.
+Consequently, the code from Jim Brannon's repository was migrated to the OWF private repository named `cdss-app-statecu-fortran`, retaining the code history.
+The repository was cloned to the OWF repository and the remote reference was deleted so that no link to the Jim Brannon repository remains.
+This is appropriate because the OpenCDSS repository will be the main repository going forward.

 The code organization was restructured as per the folder structure discussed in the following section and additional content was added, including this developer documentation.
 The goal is to allow a new developer to clone the repository and get up and running as quickly as possible, while also avoiding user-specific files in the repository, which would cause ongoing conflicts in file content.